Sunscreen-tech/Sunscreen/sunscreen_docs/src/linked/applications/private_tx.md

 #### Refresh balance

 To really make this example realistic, we're including a balance refresh operation.
-We refresh a balance to so that
+We refresh a balance so that

 1. the ciphertext doesn't overflow its [noise budget](/fhe/advanced/noise_margin.md)
 2. the encrypted plaintext doesn't overflow its [plaintext modulus](/fhe/advanced/plain_modulus/plain_modulus.md)

-All we need to prove is that the provided refreshed balance encrypts the same value as the existing one:
+We need to prove that the fresh balance does indeed have a fresh encoding, and that it encrypts the same value as the existing one.[^2]

 ```rust,no_run,no_playground
 {{#include private_tx.rs:validate_refresh_balance}}